MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 A few Kusto commands instruct Kusto to interact with external storage services.
 For example, Kusto can be told to [create an Azure Storage external tables](../../management/external-tables-azurestorage-azuredatalake.md).

-Kusto supports the following storage kinds:
+Kusto supports the following types of storage:

 * Azure Blob Storage
 * Azure Data Lake Storage Gen2
 * Azure Data Lake Storage Gen1

-Each kind of a storage has connection string formats used to describe the storage resources and how to access them.
+Each type of a storage has connection string formats used to describe the storage resources and how to access them.
 Kusto uses a URI format to describe these storage resources and the properties necessary to access them (such as security credentials).